Wētā: Ground wētā

 Ground wētā are classified in to the two genera Hemiandrus and Anderus.
-The species in these two genera are each more closely related to winged Australian species than they are two each other.
+The species in these two genera are each more closely related to winged Australian species than they are to each other.
 About 30 species of ground wētā occur in New Zealand, and several similar (undescribed) species are found in Australia.
 They are also very like the Californian Cnemotettix—a similarity perhaps due to their very similar habits and habitat.
 19 Hemiandrus species have been described from New Zealand and other distinct populations require further study.
 They hide in burrows in the ground during the day, and those that live in open ground (e.g., H. focalis, H. maia) conceal their exit holes with a specially made perforated door.
 During the night, ground wētā hunt invertebrate prey and eat fruit.
-Most female ground wētā have long ovipositers (e.g. H. maculifrons), but some have short ovipositers and maternal care (e.g. H. maia, H. pallitarsis).
+Most female ground wētā have long ovipositors (e.g. H. maculifrons), but some have short ovipositors and maternal care (e.g. H. maia, H. pallitarsis).